lacchain/besu-pro-testnet/README.md

 ## NOTES

-This work was done by EVERIS and was completely donated to LACCHAIN Consortium.
+This work was done by [everis](https://www.everis.com/) and was completely donated to LACCHAIN Consortium.

 ## References